 Putting In The Hours

 The more HVAC situations you have dealt with, typically, the better your pay becomes.
-However, working all sorts of installations and repairs takes time, and many companies won't even allow you to volunteer to work extra hours, mostly because they don't want to pay the overtime.
+However, working all sorts of installations and repairs takes time.

 To speed up developing your on-the-job expertise, get all the experience you can while on the clock, and then see if you can volunteer your services to other organizations (installing an air conditioner at the local church, etc.).